danthegoodman1/cloudComputingCourse/p1-orchestration/README.md

 - An API that can Create, Destroy, and List current in-use VMs
 - VMs are launched with some sort of persistent connection service/app that others can use
 - Demo-able in class
-- Use GCP or DO (%5 bonus for using GCP since it's more production-grade and a little more involved in the initial setup)
+- Use GCP or DO (%2 bonus for using GCP since it's more production-grade and a little more involved in the initial setup)
+- 2FA required to access the service/app
+- Python or NodeJS (Hint: use NodeJS)

 ## Grading